facebookresearch/Mephisto/packages/mephisto-task/README.md

 The `useMephisoTask` React hook exposes the following fields:

 ### `taskConfig`
-An arbitrary task-specific config object passed from the backend.
+An arbitrary task-specific config object passed to the front-end from your back-end server.
+This `taskConfig` object can be specified from the `get_frontend_args` of the `Blueprint` Python class for your task.

-Example:
+Here is an example `taskConfig` that is specified in the [ParlAI Chat blueprint](`https://github.com/facebookresearch/Mephisto/blob/master/mephisto/server/blueprints/parlai_chat/parlai_chat_blueprint.py`):
 ```json
 {
     "block_mobile": true,